Cheong Wa Dae: Goryeo and Joseon eras

 Cheong Wa Dae dates back to the Goryeo period of Korea.
 The location of Cheong Wa Dae was the site of a royal villa in Hanyang, the southern capital of the Goryeo dynasty (918–1392).
 It was built by King Sukjong (r.
 1095–1105) in 1104.
 Goryeo's principal capital was at Kaesong, and it also maintained a western capital at Pyongyang and an eastern capital at Gyeongju on opposite sides of the Korean peninsula.
 After the Joseon period (1392–1897) moved its capital to Hanyang, Gyeongbokgung was built in 1395, the fourth year of the reign of King Taejo (r.
 1392-1398) as the main palace, and the royal villa lot became the back garden of the palace.
 It was used as the site for civil service examinations and military training.
 Feng Shui singer Kim Wi-je said, "Samgaksan Mountain is a scenic view facing north and south.
 The mountain range that started there is three and four, and they are defending the famous place, so if you rely on Samgaksan Mountain to build a capital, the Dead Sea will come and pay tribute in nine years".
 After King Taejo of the Joseon Dynasty established the country, the new capital was designated in Hanseongbu.
-Later, in 1394, a new palace was built; the site was near the palace site of Nanjing, Goryeo.
-The current Cheong Wa Dae seat corresponds to the north of the former royal palace Gyeongbokgung.
+Later, in 1394, a new palace was built; the site was near the palace site of Nanjing, Goryeo, north of the former royal palace Gyeongbokgung.
 At that time, it was said that there were temples such as Chungsundang and Chirojeong Pavilion in this place.
 Here, descendants of kings and founding contributors gathered to conduct large-scale membership.

 After Gyeongbokgung was burned down during the 1592–1598 Japanese invasions of Korea, it was left unattended for a long time.
 However, during the reign of King Gojong, Gyeongbokgung was rebuilt under the leadership of Heungseon Daewongun, and a support was built outside the Sinmumun Gate and in the current Cheong Wa Dae.
 Later, buildings such as Yoongmundang were built in the background, and Gyeongmudang was also renovated at this time.
 There were 32 buildings in Gyeongmudae, including Oungak, a resting place for the king.
 In Yoongmundang, a festival and military training were held.

 1910–1948: Foreign occupations

-Following the neighboring Empire of Japan's annexation of Korea in 1910, the Imperial Japanese governor of Korea used the Gyeongbokgung grounds for the Government-General Building.
+Following the Empire of Japan's annexation of Korea in 1910, the Imperial Japanese governor of Korea used the Gyeongbokgung grounds for the Government-General Building.
 In 1927, many buildings in the background, including Gyeongmudae, were demolished.
 In July 1939, Japan built an official residence/office for the governor-general on the site of Cheong Wa Dae.
-Even after liberation following the Second Sino-Japanese War (1931/1937–1945) and parallel Second World War (1939/1941–1945) in September 1945, this location was used as his official residence by the occupying United States and its designated United States Army Military Government in Korea's John Haji, during 1945-1948.
+Even after liberation following the Second World War (1939/1941–1945) in September 1945, this location was used as the official residence by the occupying United States and its designated United States Army Military Government in Korea's John Hodge, during 1945-1948.